rookie-eyes/rookie-eyes/README.md

 <dl>
   <dt>✨&nbsp; About Me</dt>
-  <dd>**I am a Cyber Security Analyst with over 10 years of experience in the IT Industry with a passion for technology and learning!** :smile: :smile</dd>
+  <dd>**I am a Cyber Security Analyst with over 10 years of experience in the IT Industry with a passion for technology and learning!** :smile: :smile: </dd>

   <dt>Markdown in HTML</dt>
   <dd>Does *not* work **very** well.
 Use HTML <em>tags</em>.</dd>